-If you have never used a deep cycle battery and a trolling motor there is a learning curve.
-I am not an expert but I have gained a lot of knowledge using the Ultraskiff for 3 years now and I will try my best to share with you what I know so far.
+If you have never used a deep cycle battery and a trolling motor, there is a learning curve.
+I am not an expert, but I have gained a lot of knowledge using the Ultraskiff for over three years now.
+I will try my best to share with you what I know so far.

 The most frequently asked question we get is: How long will a motor run on a battery?

-That is very subjective to a large amount of factors.
-The primary factor is Amp Draw or in simple terms "How often you run the motor".
-You don't run the motor continuously the entire day, so there are all these sub-factors that determine your rate of amp draw and run time.
-Lets start by explaining amp-draw then go into the sub factors.
+That is very subjective to a lot of factors.
+The primary factor is Amp Draw or in plain language "How often you operate the motor."
+You don't run the engine continuously the entire day.
+Thusm there are many sub-factors that determine your rate of amp draw and run time.
+Let us start by explaining amp-draw then go into the subfactors.
 I will address all the questions about batteries the best I can in this one presentation with trolling motors at the end.

 What speed you set the throttle determines the Amp draw.
-A 55 Lb thrust motor will pull 5 amps at full 100% throttle, at that rate of speed the motor will run for 2 to 3 hours depending on your battery size.
-If you set the motor at 75% speed it will only draw around 2.5 amps.
+A 55 Lb thrust motor will pull five amps at full 100% throttle, at that rate of speed the motor will run for 2 to 3 hours depending on your battery size.
+If you set the motor at 75% speed, it will only draw around 2.5 amps.
 So the amount of amp draw drops fast when you take the throttle off of full speed.
-Half 50% throttle can draw as little as .5 to 1 amp.
-This is a very good thing because as long as you try and stay off of 100% thrust unless you absolutely have to your available run time on a single charge can be increased dramatically.
+50% throttle can draw as little as .5 to 1 amp.
+That is an excellent thing because as long as you try and stay off of 100% thrust unless you have to your available run-time on a single charge can be increased dramatically.